Style-Forge/helpers/README.md

 ## Installation

-You can install this package using npm:
+You can install the package via npm or yarn:

 ```bash
 npm install style-forge.helpers
 ```

-Or using yarn:

 ```bash
 yarn add style-forge.helpers